shenwei356/LexicMap/docs/content/tutorials/search.md

     15. send,     End of alignment in subject sequence.
     16. sstr,     Subject strand.
     17. slen,     Subject sequence length.
+    18. evalue,   E value.
+    19. bitscore, bit score.
-    18. cigar,    CIGAR string of the alignment.                      (optional with -a/--all)
+    20. cigar,    CIGAR string of the alignment.                      (optional with -a/--all)
-    19. qseq,     Aligned part of query sequence.                     (optional with -a/--all)
+    21. qseq,     Aligned part of query sequence.                     (optional with -a/--all)
-    20. sseq,     Aligned part of subject sequence.                   (optional with -a/--all)
+    22. sseq,     Aligned part of subject sequence.                   (optional with -a/--all)
-    21. align,    Alignment text ("|" and " ") between qseq and sseq. (optional with -a/--all)
+    23. align,    Alignment text ("|" and " ") between qseq and sseq. (optional with -a/--all)

 Result ordering: